 - Decide where you want your TV.
 Find the best place to place your TV.
 According to the location, you should choose what kind of wall mount you would need to make it work.

-- Attach bracket to TV.
+- Attach the bracket to the TV.
 Locate the mounting holes on the back and attach the mounting arms, using the bolts provided in the mounting kit.
 Don’t tighten them too much, and do not use the drill on the TV.

-- Attach bracket to wall.
+- Attach the bracket to the wall.
 Use a stud finder to locate the studs in the wall that will hold your TV.
 Mark the locations with a pencil.
 Use a drill to attach the wall bracket plate.
 Screw the bolts provided in the wall mount kit.

 - Connect the cables.
 Depending on the wall mount you have chosen, you will need to find some creative ways to connect and hide the cables from view.
 With a fixed wall mount, you’ll find it easiest.
 You might need another pair of hands to help you with this.
 One should hold the TV, while the other connects the cables.

 - Place the TV.
 It’s a good idea to ask a friend to help you with this one, as you may end up with a broken TV.
 While one of you interlocks the brackets, the other should hold the TV.
 Do not let go of the TV, unless you’re absolutely certain every point of connection is firmly locked.